tayganr/purviewlab/modules/module01.md

     B ) vCore Hours
     C ) Neither

-2. Which of the following Azure Purview pricing meters is fixed, with consumption based on quantity provisioned?
+2. Which of the following Azure Purview pricing meters is always on, with consumption based on quantity provisioned?

     A ) Capacity Units
     B ) vCore Hours